Big quantum cohomology of Fano complete intersections: Abstract

 \section{Abstract}

-For smooth complete intersections in the projective spaces, we make use of the deformation invariance and $S_n$-symmetry of the Gromov-Witten invariants and results in classical invariant theory to study the symmetric reduction of the WDVV equation by the monodromy groups.
-We discuss to what extent the quantum cohomology involving primitive cohomology classes can be determined.
-In particular, we obtain a reconstruction theorem for cubic hypersurfaces and odd dimensional complete intersection of two quadrics.
-By the way, we obtain a complete description of the cohomology ring of the Fano variety of lines on smooth cubic hypersurfaces.
+For smooth complete intersections in the projective spaces, we use the deformation invariance of Gromov-Witten invariants and results in classical invariant theory to study the symmetric reduction of the WDVV equation by the monodromy groups.

+We propose a double root recursion conjecture for genus 0 invariants of non-exceptional Fano complete intersections other than the cubic hypersurfaces and the odd dimensional intersection of two quadrics.
+Based on it we develop an algorithm to compute the genus 0 invariants of any length and with any number of primitive insertions.
+The effectiveness of our algorithm is the main conjecture of this paper.
+We prove the conjecture at the first non-trivial order, which amounts to the computation of genus zero Gromov-Witten invariants with exactly 4 primitive insertions.

+We show a reconstruction theorem for the odd dimensional intersection of two quadrics.
+There are some 4-point and 8-point genus 0 Gromov-Witten invariants for cubic hypersurfaces that cannot be computed by the monodromy group method.
+We compute them by studying the cohomology ring structure of the Fano variety of lines and by Zinger’s reduced genus 1 Gromov-Witten invariants.
+Then we get a reconstruction theorem for cubic hypersurfaces.

+At the end of the paper, we give numerical examples and some conjectural closed formulae.